Nayruden/ocd/README.txt

 All commands combine stacks where possible to save space!

+You can enable a basic compatibility with chest protection by requiring users to open a chest before they're allowed to use OCD on it.
+Enable this behavior in the configuration file.

 Changelog:
+v0.8 - 1/30/2011
+    * [ADD] New sort: sort by item id.
+    * [ADD] A basic compatibility with chest protection mods: you must open the chest to prove ownership (Enable this behavior in config).

 v0.7 - 1/29/2011
     * [ADD] Sort command.
     * [ADD] All commands will now combine stacks as much as possible.